Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Introduction

-The standard planar Gaussian Analytic Function (abbreviated henceforth as GAF) is the random entire function defined by the series development ${ \displaystyle f(z)=\sum_{k=0}^{\infty}\frac{\xi_k}{\sqrt{k!}}z^k }$ where $\xi_k$-s are i.i.d. standard complex Gaussians.
+The standard planar Gaussian Analytic Function (abbreviated henceforth as GAF) is the random entire function defined by the (random) Taylor series ${ \displaystyle f(z)=\sum_{k=0}^{\infty}\frac{\xi_k}{\sqrt{k!}}z^k }$ where $\xi_k$-s are i.i.d. standard complex Gaussians.
 We are interested in the point configuration on $\C$ given by the zeroes of this GAF.
 The GAF zero process is translation invariant and ergodic, and exhibits local repulsion.
 It has been studied intensively by several authors including Nazarov, Sodin, Tsirelson, and others (see, e.g., \cite{FH}, \cite{STs1},\cite{STs2},\cite{STs3},\cite{NSV},\cite{NS}).
+Zelditch, Shiffman, and others have studied their counterparts from a geometric perspective (see, e.g., \cite{SZ1},\cite{SZ2}, \cite{SZ3}, \cite{SZ4},\cite{ZZ},\cite{Ze}).

-Sodin and Tsirelson \cite{STs1} have shown that in the class of Gaussian power series, the standard planar GAF is the only one to have a translation invariant zero-set (up to scaling and multiplication by a deterministic entire function with no zeroes).
+Sodin \cite{Sod} has shown that in the class of Gaussian analytic functions (i.e., analytic functions whose finite dimensional marginals are Gaussian distributions), the standard planar GAF is the only one to have a translation invariant zero-set (up to scaling and multiplication by a deterministic entire function with no zeroes).

-For further details on these models, we refer the reader to Section \ref{setmod}.
+For further details on the Gaussian zero and Ginibre ensembles, we refer the reader to Section \ref{setmod}.